Achilles Tendon Surgery and

 Open Achilles Tendon Surgery

 This is the traditional Achilles tendon surgery and remains the 'gold standard' of surgery treatments.
 During this procedure one long incision (10 to 17 cm in length) is made slightly on an angle on the back on your lower leg/heel.
-An angled incision like this one allows for the patient's comfort during future recovery during physical therapy and when transitioning back into normal footwear.
+An angled incision like this one allows for the patient's comfort during future recovery during PT and when transitioning back into normal footwear.

 An open incision this large also provides enough room for the surgeon to prepare a tendon transfer if it's required.
 When repairing the tendon, non-absorbale sutures may be placed above and below the tear to make sure that the repair is as strong as possible.
 A small screw/anchor is used to reattach the tendon back to the heel bone if the Achilles tendon has been ruptured completely.